nicklyz/Polymetric-View-D3/README.md

 * Checker Plot :     A series of checker-like mapping of classes to rectangles with a maximum of four parameters to display
 * Interactive Tree :  Our experimentation of interactive tree that can expand or collapse with only two parameters to display

-## Matrix Parameter Avaliable in Our Project:
+## Matrix Parameters Avaliable in Our Project:
 * NOM              Number of methods
 * NOPA             Number of public attributes
 * WLOC             Sum of LOC over all methods